Online Flexible Busy Time Scheduling on Heterogeneous Machines: Tight Example for the Lower Bound

 \section{Tight Example for the Lower Bound}

-We show that the constant of $1/4$ given by Lemma \ref{lem: valid-assgn-lb} is tight.
-Suppose we are given a set of jobs $J$ equipped with arrival times and deadlines between $[0,T]$.
+We show that the constant of $1/4$ given by Lemma \ref{lem: valid-assgn-lb} (and Lemma \ref{lem: pvalid-assgn-lb}) is tight.
+Suppose we are given a set of unit jobs $J$ equipped with arrival times and deadlines between $[0,T]$.
 Let $\{(I,t_I, J_I)\}$ be a valid interval assignment $\mathcal{A}$ with $\cL$ the multi-set of all intervals $I$ with $(I, t_I, J_I) \in \mathcal{A}$.
 For convenience, let

-\begin{lemma} For any $\epsilon > 0$ there exists an instance and a valid interval assignment $\mathcal{A}$ such that $\text{cost}(\textsf{OPT}) < \left(\frac14 + \epsilon \right) \sigma$. \end{lemma} \begin{proof} Let $q$ be a large integer.
+\begin{lemma} For any $\epsilon > 0$ there exists an instance and a valid interval assignment $\mathcal{A}$ such that $\text{cost}(\textsf{OPT}) < \left(\frac14 + \epsilon \right) \sigma(\mathcal{A})$. \end{lemma} \begin{proof} Let $q$ be a large integer.
 Suppose that batches of type $k \in \{0, 1, \ldots , q \}$ each have capacity $2^k$ and batches of type $k \in \{q+1, q+2, \ldots\}$ each have capacity $2^{q+k}$.
 All batches have cost $2^k$.

 For this example, for every $I$ and every $j \in J_I$, $[r_j, d_j] = I$.
 We construct the following family of tuples.
 Figure \ref{f:tight} provides an illustration for $q=3$.
 For $r \in \{ 1, 2, \ldots, 2^q \}$, and $s \in \{ 0, 1, \ldots, q+1 \}$, we construct the tuple $\tau_r^s = (I, t_I, J_I)$ where $I = [2r, 2r+1]$, $t_I =s$, and $J_I$ is a set of ``new" jobs (a set disjoint from the other sets constructed so far) of the size required by $t_I$.
 That is, if $s=0$, then $|J_I| = 1$, and if $s \in \{ 1, 2, \ldots, q+1\}$, then $|J_I| = 2^{s-1}$.
 We also have a tuple $\tau' = (I, t_I, J_I)$ where $I = [0, 2^{q+1} + 2]$, $t_I = 2q+2$, and $J_I$ is a set of new jobs of the required size, that is $|J_I| = 2^{3q+1}$.
 These are all the jobs of this instance, and this is $\mathcal{A}$, the family of tuples of this example.